RadoNorm Citizen science projects

 Aim

 The European project RadoNorm aims to support local communities and citizens to launch citizen science projects in the field of radon.
-Each project will have its own objectives.
+Each project has its own objectives.

 Please provide an aim field translation.